jhoestje/rag_langchain_document/SpringBatchLangChainApp/README.md

 # Document Processing with pgAI and Spring Batch

 This project implements a document processing system that watches a directory for new or modified files, processes them using pgAI, and stores their embeddings in a PostgreSQL vector database.
+It includes robust file management with success/failure handling and document metadata tracking.

 ## Prerequisites